We had an internal conversation the other day about billable hours and tracking time.

 Most of their time can be spent with clients—learning the business and gaining experience.

 As you finish your 30-Day Communications Challenge this week, compare your goals to the averages—and aim to beat them.

 I know most of you went into PR because you’re not good at math.

 I know this because every time I speak, I ask, “How many of you went into PR because you hate math?”
 And typically more than 90 percent of the room raises their hands.

 But if you’re going to lead an organization that sells people’s brains for a profit, you have to get good at the simple math.

 Understand what your people are doing.
 Understand where they’re spending their time.
-Take the time to figure out which clients are making you money and which ones you’re losing money on.
+Take the time to figure out which clients are making you money and which ones are not.

-Use the new business time to figure out realistic budgets instead of telling new clients you can do everything they want inside their tiny budget.
+Use your data to figure out realistic budgets instead of telling new clients you can do everything they want inside their tiny budget.